icosa-foundation/open-brush/README.md

 Follow these steps to store the Google API Key and credential data:

+1. Follow the steps to [create your secrets file](#-Generating-Secrets-file).
-1. There is an asset in the `Assets/` directory called `Secrets` that contains a `Secrets` field.
-Add a new item to this field.
+    Add a new item to the **Secrets** field.
-2. Select `Google` as the service.
+1. Select `Google` as the service.
 Paste in the API key, client ID, and client secret that were generated earlier.

 ## Enabling native Oculus support